Graph-Learning-Benchmarks/gli/datasets/ogbn-products/README.md

 ```

 ## Preprocessing
-The data files and task config file in GLI format are transformed from the OGB implementation.
+The data files and task config file in GLB format are transformed from the OGB implementation.

 ### Requirements
 The preprocessing code requires the following package.